Ruiz-HCI-Lab/sdsl-mobile/README.md

 ## Contact

-For any questions or inquiries, please get in touch with the repository maintainers.
+If you have any questions, please contact the repository maintainers.

 ---